Ulster University - Belfast

 In exceptional circumstances, as an alternative to (a) (i) or (a) (ii) and/or (b), where an individual has substantial and significant experiential learning, a portfolio of written evidence demonstrating the meeting of graduate qualities (including subject-specific outcomes, as determined by the Course Committee) may be considered as an alternative entrance route.

 Offers issued by the University are subject to the academic conditions attached to each offer, capacity on the course and completion of the admission process.
 We will confirm places to offer holders on a first-come, first-served basis, and reserve the right to close admission to any of our courses when student capacity is reached.
-We strongly advise you satisfy the conditions of offer as soon as possible.
-When you have satisfied all academic conditions of offer you will have to complete the admission process and pay your deposit to secure your place.
+We strongly advise you satisfy the conditions offer as soon as possible.
+When you have satisfied all academic conditions offer you will have to complete the admission process and pay your deposit to secure your place.
 If your course is already full when you pay your deposit, you will be offered the next available intake for your course or offered a refund of your deposit.

 English Language Requirements